DavidAriza/MoviesASD/README.md

 ## Overview

-The goal of this project is to create a simple movies app that allows the user to search movies, see movies details and save it in favorites using The Movie DB api
+The goal of this project is to create a simple movies app that allows users to see a list of movies, search for movies, view movie details, and save them as favorites using The Movie DB API.

 ## How to run the project